We know your passion for your instrument or voice is a big part of what makes you you.

 Beyond weekly lessons, there are weekly masterclasses which allow us to delve more in depth into many topics covered during lessons.
 This would include reed making, excerpts, practice techniques, vibrato, double tonguing and performance anxiety.

-Laurier bassoon students enjoy the benefit and community of their own reed room, with all the tools necessary to make a reed from beginning to end.
+Being part of the bassoon studio provides the benefit and community of a private reed room, with all the tools necessary to make a reed from beginning to end.

 Why is someone attracted to an artist, a performer or even an outstanding athlete?
 It is the quality of what they do and how they do it.
 At Laurier we value quality above all else.
 Quality faculty, quality experiences, quality relationships and quality students.
 You will be challenged here, but you will be given the tools to excel and achieve your goals.
 Our students graduate as confident, disciplined young artists, teachers and creators.
 There is a sense of family here – no one falls through the cracks.
 You will develop advanced ensemble skills (i.e., people skills), great listening and analysis skills and a sense that you can go out into the world and succeed.

-Laurier’s clarinet studio is a very close knit community.
-You will benefit from personal attention from faculty members during lessons as well as access a wealth of information from faculty involved in all areas of music.
+Laurier’s clarinet studio is a very close-knit community.
+You will benefit from personal attention from faculty members during lessons as well as access to a wealth of information from faculty involved in all areas of music.
 With weekly lessons and masterclasses taught by your studio instructor you will create a bond that will last well after graduation.

 The Ironwood Trio

 Laurier is a small school where you won’t get lost in the crowd.
 However, you still have the advantages of larger institutions.
-The modern facilities are perfect for studying and practice and our faculty members are inspiring.
-Waterloo Region is a happening area for music including groups and venues like the Kitchener- Waterloo Symphony, Kitchener-Waterloo Chamber Music Society, Jazz Room plus all of the guest artists who drop in at Laurier.
+Our modern facilities are perfect for studying and practice and our faculty members are inspiring.
+Waterloo Region is a dynamic area for music including groups and venues like the Kitchener-Waterloo Symphony, Kitchener-Waterloo Chamber Music Society, Jazz Room plus all of the guest artists who drop in at Laurier.

-At Laurier we strive to help every student reach his or her full potential both as a flutist and as a thoughtful, well-rounded musician.
+At Laurier we strive to help every student reach their full potential as a flutist and as a thoughtful, well-rounded musician.
 Our close student-teacher collaboration, nurturing atmosphere and exceptional performance standards help us realize that goal.
 In addition to private lessons, we have weekly masterclasses where we explore not only solo repertoire with accompaniment, but a variety of flute chamber music.
 We have a wonderful professional coach-accompanist that coaches all Laurier flutists.

 Catherine Ransom Karoly, Los Angeles Philharmonic

-The horns at Laurier are a serious and tight group of students and teachers alike.
+The horns at Laurier are a tight-knit group of students and teachers alike.
 We meet at least once a week as a group and have pride in our studio.
-Our students also play in many local groups including the Waterloo Chamber Orchestra, the Stratford Symphony, the Cambridge Symphony and the Guelph Symphony Orchestra.
-We also form horn quartets and trios that work together on a weekly basis, with or without coaching.
-Our students attend masterclasses and special events in Toronto together.
-We have guest presenters in our Brass Family Masterclasses which take place three times a term.
+Our students also play in many local groups including the Waterloo Chamber Orchestra, Stratford Symphony, Cambridge Symphony and the Guelph Symphony.
+We also form horn quartets and trios that work together on a weekly basis.
+Our students attend masterclasses and special events together.
+We have guest presenters in our masterclasses several times a term.